 - Downer Ending: The play ends with the whorehouse being shut down, the Sheriff and Mona not getting together (since there is only implied to be a past series of flings between the two) and Mona singing the downer song "One Way Ticket to Nowhere".

-- Intentionally Awkward Title: Ads for the film version in some states had to alter the film's title.
+- Intentionally Awkward Title: Marketing in some states had to alter the title.

 - Unresolved Sexual Tension: Mona and the Sheriff.

 - Victory Sex: As an incentive in the intrastate rivalry between the Texas Longhorns and the Texas Agriculture And Markets Aggies, the winning team was feted at the Chicken Ranch, with the "fees" being paid by the team's booster clubs.
 Y'know, Win One for the Boner.

 - Very Loosely Based on a True Story: The musical was inspired by the Chicken Ranch Brothel in La Grange, Texas.
 Various names were changed as the characters were dramatized, but the basic facts of the closure because of the investigative reporter were true.
 However, Thorpe's real life counterpart Marvin Zindler wasn't a moral crusader, but he did get attacked by the sheriff.